-Changes in the valuation allowance for deferred tax assets during the years ended December 31, 2012 and 2013 related primarily to the increase in net operating loss carryforwards, capitalized research and development expenses and research and development tax credit carryforwards and were as follows:
+Changes in the valuation allowance for deferred tax assets during the years ended December 31, 2014, 2013 and 2012 related primarily to the increase in net operating loss carryforwards, capitalized research and development expenses and research and development tax credit carryforwards and were as follows:

-Year Ended Year Ended December 31, 2012 2013 Valuation allowance as of beginning of year \$ 14,171 \$ 19,815 Decreases recorded as benefit to income tax provision Increases recorded to income tax provision 5,644 5,961 Valuation allowance as of end of year \$ 19,815 \$ 25,776
+Year Ended December er 31, 2014 2013 2012 Valuation allowance as of beginning of year \$25,776 \$19,815 \$14,171 Decreases recorded as benefit to income tax provision Increases recorded to income tax provision 11,049 5,961 5,644 Valuation allowance as of end of year \$36,825 \$25,776 \$19,815

-As of December 31, 2013, the Company had net operating loss carryforwards for federal and state income tax purposes of \$23,654 and \$22,030, respectively, which begin to expire in 2026 and 2014, respectively.
-As of December 31, 2013, the Company also had available research and development tax credit carryforwards for federal and state income tax purposes of \$1,350 and \$979, respectively, which begin to expire in 2026 and 2023, respectively.
+As of December 31, 2014 the Company had net operating loss carryforwards for federal and state income tax purposes of \$39,231 and \$36,923, respectively, which begin to expire in 2026 and 2030, respectively.
+Included in the federal and state net operating loss carryforwards are approximately \$114 of deductions related to the exercise of stock options which tax benefit will be realized when it results in the reduction of cash income tax in accordance with ASC 718.
+As of December 31, 2014, the Company also had available research and development tax credit carryforwards for federal and state income tax purposes of \$1,784 and \$1,208, respectively, which begin to expire in 2026 and 2024, respectively.
 Utilization of the net operating loss carryforwards and research and development tax credit carryforwards may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986 due to ownership changes that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of carryforwards that can be utilized annually to offset future taxable income.
 In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of certain shareholders or public groups in the stock of a corporation by more than 50% over a three-year period.
 The Company has not conducted a study to assess whether a change of control has occurred or whether there have been multiple changes of control since inception due to the significant complexity and cost associated with such a study.
 If the Company has experienced a change of control, as defined by Section 382, at any time since inception, utilization of the net operating loss carryforwards or research and development tax credit carryforwards would be subject to an annual limitation under Section 382, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
 Any limitation may result in expiration of a portion of the net operating loss carryforwards or research and development tax credit carryforwards before utilization.
-Further, until a study is completed and any limitation is
+Further, until a study is completed and any limitation is known, no amounts are being presented as an uncertain tax position.